FREE 5-Ingredient Recipe EBook

 -

-Toss with melted butter, black pepper, and more sea salt to taste if needed.
+Toss with melted butter or olive oil, black pepper, and more sea salt to taste if needed.

 -

 Place zucchini noodles into a colander over the sink.
 Sprinkle with sea salt and toss.
-Let sit for 30 minutes to drain.
+Let them drain for 20-30 minutes.

 -

-After half an hour, squeeze the zoodles gently over the sink to release more water.
+Squeeze the zoodles gently over the sink to release more water.
 No need to get out every last drop, but just the majority.
+Rinse off any excess salt and pat dry.

 -

-Heat butter in a large saute pan over medium-high heat.
-Add zucchini and stir fry for 3 to 4 minutes, until al dente.
+Heat the butter or olive oil in a large saute pan over medium-high heat.
+Add the zoodles and stir fry for 3-4 minutes, until al dente tender.
 (Cooking time may vary depending on how much zucchini you have and the size of your pan.)
 Season with black pepper and more sea salt to taste.

 Serving size: 1 cup